monktastic/blog/pages/networking.md

-I've tried many times to write a piece that captures the sheer confusion I experienced on a recent project.
+I've tried many times to write a piece that captures the sheer confusion I experienced while working on a recent project.

+---

+State machine of a placement.

+Document versioning.

+Serialization framework.
+Versioning.
+API versioning.
+Storage system.

 ---